dalmia/David-Silver-Reinforcement-learning/Week 4/README.md

     - **Active Learning**: Estimate the optimal policy by moving in the environment.
 This is the case of *Monte Free Control* ([Week 5](https://github.com/dalmia/David-Silver-Reinforcement-learning/tree/master/Week%205)).

-### Model Free Prediction
+Characteristics of Model free prediction algorithms:

 - Policy already given
 - Learn directly from episodes of experience.

-#### Algorithms
+### Algorithms

 - Monte-Carlo Learning:
   - Applicable to episodic MDPs (those which terminate)
   - Idea - Use the empirical mean (instead of the expectation) of sample returns across many episodes as the value for a particular state.
+This works because of the law of large numbers.
+  - 2 Methods: First-Visit (count only the first time a state is visited in an episode) and Every-Visit (multiple visits possible for each state in an episode).
+  - Mean is calculated incrementally with a weight added to decrease the significance of older values.

+- Temporal Difference Learning